alex-patterson-webdev/doctrine-query-filter/README.md

             );
         }
     }

-In the above example we composed both the `ProductName` and `IsDeleted` Query Filters to create one, `ProductNameSearch`.
-The example shows that we can access our custom filters via the `QueryBuilderFactory` via `$queryBuilder->factory()`.
+The example shows that we can access our custom filters form the `QueryFilterFactory` via `QueryBuilderFactory::create($queryFilterName, $arguments)`.

-Ensure that we now register our custom filters with the `QueryFilterManager` by passing the required configuration.
+This factory internally uses a service container to find the required factories.
+We must provide configuration to ensure that they can be created.
+Unless you require dependency injection into your filters, you can use the included `FilterFactory`.

+    use \Arp\DoctrineQueryFilter\Factory\Service\QueryFilterFactory;
     use \Arp\DoctrineQueryFilter\Service\QueryFilterManager;

     $config = [
         'factories' => [
-            ProductNameSearch::class => FilterFactory::class,
+            ProductNameSearch::class => QueryFilterFactory::class,
-            ProductName::class       => FilterFactory::class,
+            ProductName::class       => QueryFilterFactory::class,
-            IsDeleted::class         => FilterFactory::class,
+            IsDeleted::class         => QueryFilterFactory::class,
         ]
     ];

     $container = new QueryFilterManager(null, $config);
+    $factory   = new QueryFilterFactory($container);

-We can now reference just the compose filter `ProductNameSearch` where we need to query.
+We can now reference just the `ProductNameSearch` filter where we need to query.

     $queryBuilder->andWhere(
         $factory->create(ProductNameSearch::class)